shazz/shazz.github.io/content/blog/midi.md

 image: {filename}images/max_t.png
 Tags: learning, technical details, midi

 > *Note: It's hard to know is this article was a joke or not...
 Niagani Dekcus looks to be a fictional character and the author of the article.
-The name appears to be a play on words, as "Niagani Dekcus" can be read as "I am a virus" when reversed.
+The name appears to be a play on words, as "Niagani Dekcus" can be read as "Sucked in a gain" when reversed.
 This suggests that the character may be intended to represent a humorous or satirical take on the topic of computer viruses, particularly in the context of MIDI systems.
 The article itself is written in a style that combines technical information with a lighthearted tone.
 Moreover, I never found any trace of the Fire or Scramble viruses anywhere else...*